-The present study showed that bariatric surgery is safe in patients with obesity and kidney failure prior to KTX, and safe in patients with obesity and a past history of KTX (30-day mortality rate after bariatric surgery being 0% for both groups).
-Additionally, the study demonstrated that bariatric surgery is effective in producing substantial weight loss that improves candidacy for KTX, as demonstrated by 83% of post-bariatric surgery patients qualifying for KTX, and 69% of these patients receiving bariatric surgery ultimately received KTX.
-This is a marked increase in KTX, considering that the United Network for Organ Sharing listed that only 29.7% of KTX recipients have any degree of obesity.18 Bariatric surgery is also effective in reducing prevalence of common comorbidities likes T2DM, hypertension, and dyslipidemia, and thereby reducing the comorbidity load and optimizing patients before KTX.
-It therefore appears that bariatric surgery before KTX may increase KTX candidacy and improve outcomes, and that previous KTX should not be a contraindication to bariatric surgery.
+T2DM, hypertension, and dyslipidemia, thereby reducing the comorbidity load and optimizing patients before KTX.
+Therefore, it appears that bariatric surgery before KTX may increase KTX candidacy and improve outcomes, and that previous KTX should not be a contraindication to bariatric surgery.
 Overall, bariatric surgery provides the same substantial weight loss and benefits to KTX candidates and recipients as it does in the non-obese, non-bariatric surgical population.

-Obesity actually confers a paradoxical survival benefit in patients receiving dialysis, despite deleterious effects on eventual KTX outcomes. ^{50-53} The 'obesity paradox' creates a challenge in managing obese kidney failure patients on dialysis who need to undergo weight reduction prior to being listed for transplant candidacy.
-The present study demonstrates a benefit of bariatric surgery in reducing wait and improving candidacy for KTX through decreased BMI, with the majority of bariatric surgery recipients being listed for KTX.
-Thus, bariatric surgery may provide a more expeditious route to weight reduction as well as time to KTX in a population that may otherwise suffer from more longitudinal weight reduction efforts while on dialysis.
+Obesity actually confers a paradoxical survival benefit in patients receiving dialysis, despite deleterious effects on eventual KTX outcomes.
+50-53 The "obesity paradox" creates a challenge in managing obese kidney failure patients on dialysis who need to undergo weight reduction prior to being listed for transplant candidacy.
+The present study demonstrates a benefit of bariatric surgery in reducing wait and improving candidacy for KTX through decreased BMI, with most bariatric surgery recipients being listed for KTX.
+Thus, bariatric surgery may provide a more expeditious route to weight reduction, as well as time to KTX, in a population that may otherwise suffer from more longitudinal weight reduction efforts while on dialysis.

 Graft survival can be increased beyond solely reducing one's BMI by reducing the prevalence of comorbidities in obese patients with kidney failure.
-New onset or existing DM persisting into the post-transplant period is strongly associated with poorer post-transplant graft and patient outcomes.^{54-56} The present study found that bariatric surgery is effective in reducing comorbidities in both pre-KTX and post-KTX patients, with 64% of patients with T2DM before bariatric surgery experiencing improvement or remission of T2DM, and 72% of patients who received bariatric surgery after KTX experiencing improvement or remission of their T2DM.
-Hence, bariatric surgery can play an important role in optimizing patients pre-transplant, as well as, decreasing the rate of post-transplant diabetes and subsequent effects on graft function.
+New-onset or existing DM persisting into the post-transplant period is strongly associated with poorer posttransplant graft and patient outcomes.
+54-56 The present study found that bariatric surgery is effective in reducing comorbidities in both pre-KTX and post-KTX patients, with 64% of patients with T2DM before bariatric surgery experiencing improvement or remission of T2DM, and 72% of patients who received bariatric surgery after KTX experiencing improvement or remission of their T2DM.
+Hence, bariatric surgery can play an important role in optimizing patients pre-transplant, as well as decreasing the rate of post-transplant diabetes and subsequent effects on graft function.

-Inappropriate weight, including obesity, is responsible for 6% of the inactive status patients awaiting KTX in the United States; this is the fourth leading cause of inactivation in those previously listed for KTX.57 In addition, studies have demonstrated that patients with obesity who qualify for the active status list are less likely to receive a transplant than non-obese counterparts; in fact, the degree of obesity was directly related to likelihood of being overlooked for KTX.^{58,59} This study supports bariatric surgery as a successful tool for increasing access to KTX in the end-stage renal disease patient with obesity and for reducing comorbidity load in the patient post-KTX.
+Inappropriate weight, including obesity, is responsible for 6% of the inactive status patients awaiting KTX in the U.S.; this is the fourth leading cause of inactivation in those previously listed for KTX.57 In addition, studies have demonstrated that patients with obesity who qualify for the active status list are less likely to receive a transplant than non-obese counterparts; in fact, the degree of obesity was directly related to likelihood of being overlooked for KTX.^{58,59} This study supports bariatric surgery as a successful tool for increasing access to KTX in the end-stage renal disease patient with obesity and for reducing comorbidity load in the patient post-KTX.

-The present study aimed to characterize the effects of bariatric surgery on KTX candidacy through substantial and sustained weight loss, and to assess whether bariatric surgery prior to, or following KTX can improve patient outcomes.
 Our pooled estimates suggest that bariatric surgery can be performed safely in the pre-KTX and post-KTX patient as a weight-reduction intervention and as a tool to reduce comorbidity load.
-Hence, it may serve as an important intervention in this population to confer a survival benefit and augment graft outcomes and should be appropriately presented to eligible patients.
+Hence, it may serve as an important intervention in this population to confer a survival benefit and augment graft outcomes, and should be appropriately presented to eligible patients.
 To our knowledge, this is the first systematic review and meta-analysis on the impact of bariatric surgery on KTX outcomes.